longhorn/website/content/docs/1.1.1/advanced-resources/deploy/taint-toleration.md

 For more information about how taints and tolerations work, refer to the [official Kubernetes documentation.](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)

 # Setting up Taints and Tolerations
+Longhorn system contains user deployed components (e.g, Longhorn manager, Longhorn driver, Longhorn UI) and system managed components (e.g, instance manager, engine image, CSI driver, etc.)
+You need to set tolerations for both types of components.
+See more details below.

-### During installing Longhorn
+### Setting up Taints and Tolerations During installing Longhorn

-Follow the instructions to set init taint tolerations: [Customize default settings](../customizing-default-settings/)
+1. Set taint tolerations for system managed components: follow the [Customize default settings](../customizing-default-settings/) to set taint tolerations by changing the value for the `taint-toleration` default setting
+1. Set taint tolerations for user deployed components: modify the Helm chart or deployment YAML file depending on how you deploy Longhorn.

-### After Longhorn has been installed
+### Setting up Taints and Tolerations After Longhorn has been installed

-The taint toleration setting can be found at Longhorn UI under **Setting > General > Kubernetes Taint Toleration.**
+1. Set taint tolerations for system managed components: the taint toleration setting can be found at Longhorn UI under **Setting > General > Kubernetes Taint Toleration.**

-Users can modify the existing tolerations or add more tolerations here, but noted that it will result in all the Longhorn system components to be recreated.
+1. Set taint tolerations for user deployed components: modify the Helm chart or deployment YAML file depending on how you deploy Longhorn.
+   Then, do Helm upgrade or reapply the YAMl files.

 # Usage